NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 BVH File defines Hierarchy of joints at each frame, for some number of frames.
 The Joints are defined in rest position, then at the bottom half, each line defines each joints offset per frame.
 It can be parsed as a recursive tree of joints starting from root, where each joint has its own child joints down to each end joint / leaf.

-The First half of the file denotes the joint hierarchy starting below the `HIERACHY` header, with the first joint been the root node (typically hips).
+The First half of the file denotes the skeleton hierarchy starting below the `HIERACHY` header, with the first joint been the root node (typically hips).
 Each joint is then a recursive hierarchy of child joints, until the `End Site` is reached i.e. the leaf node of that branch, this also has an offset and will be used for the end effector in IK context later.

+Technically they are segments with joints be defined after the joint keyword.
+But we just treat these segments/bones as joints (unless they are root or end site) and the bones are implicitly defined between them.

 Each joint, consists of Offset per joint and Channels per joint.
 There's no definition of bones / linkages themselves, they are implicitly defined between joints.